 SQL injections can be prevented by monitoring users in the application with whitelisting and blacklisting.
 They can also be protected against using network prevention systems such as firewalls.

-When a network vulnerability is announced, there is a window of time before a patch or solution is used to fix the issue.
+When a network vulnerability is announced, there is a window of time before a patch or solution is used to fix it.
 Within that timeframe, cyber attackers will exploit the vulnerability.

 Constant monitoring is necessary in order to protect against this form of cyber attack.
 Infrastructure penetration testing can identify your network’s vulnerabilities before cyber criminals do.